Ontario Mortgage Rates

 The Big Five Banks are RBC, TD, Scotiabank, CIBC, and BMO.

-The five-year fixed mortgage is the most popular mortgage option in Ontario as it offers the perfect balance between predictability and stability in mortgage payments, while not being excessively long.
+Five-year fixed mortgages are popular in Ontario because it offers the perfect balance between predictability and stability in mortgage payments, while not being excessively long.
 With a five-year fixed mortgage rate, you will be locking your mortgage interest rate and mortgage payments for five years.
 During this time, your payments and interest rate won't change.

 How are 5-year fixed mortgage rates set in Ontario?
 They follow the 5-Year Government of Canada bond yield, with 5-year fixed mortgage rates generally priced at a spread above the government bond yield.
 This spread can narrow or widen due to various factors.